iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ct.covid19.exposurenotifications___minted141006/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.ct.covid19.exposurenotifications 2 reviews"/>
 </p>

+> Why can't I use this with another COVID exposure notification app?
+I live near both CT and NY.
+This should definitely be something to consider.<br> :date: __2021-01-14 15:07:54__

 > hews<br> :date: __2020-12-08 00:30:36__

 > App does not work!
 I go to turn on exposure notifications and I get the error "something went wrong" and no way to contact Devs of how to fix this.
 I wanted to specifically use this while out tomorrow.<br> :date: __2020-12-03 08:05:04__